ShokoLocoMocco/idv-exploratory/narrative/sketches/README.md

 - Ideological rise and fall (and rise)
    - Observe which groups are on the rise and which have fallen: What events might have contributed to these changes?
-   - Line chart, possibly highlightable and with presidential terms marked in the background): Number of groups belonging to an ideology for each year (2000-2019)
+   - Line chart, possibly highlightable and with presidential terms marked in the background: Number of groups belonging to an ideology for each year (2000-2019)

 - See specific names and locations of hate groups in the table (Sortable?
 Drop down?)